Where the Past meets the Future

 The all-female education model will serve the girls of Pine Ridge Indian Reservation by combining the innovative and traditional ways of educating young women.

 All teachings are based on the most innovative research on how girls learn best.
 Currently we adapt and apply best practices provided by the Young Women's Leadership Network schools across the country.
 While our pedagogical approach is shaped by the expertise of specialists in the fields of education and health and wellness, our school curriculum is also enriched by cultural components specifically relevant to the Lakota girls of Pine Ridge.
 This includes Lakota life-ways, history, and practical applications in different fields of study.

 Based on core learning centers, the curriculum reflects a clear purpose and cultural context that ensures student are building interest and skills in areas most important to the tribe:

-Environmental Sciences – students will learn about earth and life sciences; research, observe, and apply principles of biology, chemistry and mathematics to test and prove their assumptions; and deepen their understanding of the complexities and inter-dependencies that sustain or destroy the environment.
+Indigenous Sciences – students learn about earth and life sciences; research, observe, and apply principles of biology, chemistry, and environmental sciences to deepen their understanding of the complexities and inter-dependencies that sustain or destroy the environment.

 Mathematics- Students will learn geometry, trigonometry, algebraic expressions, arithmetic, and calculus to test and prove their assumptions, and promote native women to take a more active role in STEAM (Science, technology, engineering, art, and math).

 Indigenous Governance, Treaty Rights, and Leadership –students learn about governance from a historical perspective (especially as it relates to their own cultural history), federal laws and tribal sovereignty law; they will research, observe, and apply principles of both federal and sovereignty law through engaging activities like debate teams; and use these tools and skills to become informed participants and leaders of their own Tribe.

 Critical thought and writing- students will learn how to express their opinion through writing and debate with the support of native literature and indigenous philosophy.